 The notwithstanding clause should be kept, at least for the present.
 It permits debate about which rights are fundamental in Canadian society and which should prevail when rights are in conflict.
 In a democratic society steeped in the tradition of parliamentary supremacy, it is proper to give our elected legislators the final word.

-But isn't the point of entrenching rights in a charter that you protect those rights by making the courts the final arbiters rather than the legislatures?
-Yes, it is, and despite the notwithstanding clause, that is what has happened and will continue to happen in all but a few situations.41
+But isn’t the point of entrenching rights in a charter that you protect those rights by making the courts the final arbiters rather than the legislatures?
+Yes, it is, and despite the notwithstanding clause, that is what has happened and will continue to happen in all but a few situations.50

-Professor MacKay went on to say that, until the notwithstanding clause is abused “by some thwarting of the legitimate aspirations of a truly dispossessed or marginalized group in our society,” we should give our legislators and our Constitution the benefit of the doubt.42
+Professor MacKay went on to say that, until the notwithstanding clause is abused “by some thwarting of the legitimate aspirations of a truly dispossessed or marginalized group in our society,” we should give our legislators and our Constitution the benefit of the doubt.51

-Section 33 is considered by critics to be inconsistent with the entrenchment of human rights and freedoms.
-The basic argument is quite simply that, in the words of former Quebec cabinet minister Clifford Lincoln, who resigned in protest against the language law amendment, “rights are rights.”
-In this view, the rights and freedoms in the Charter are subject to judicial interpretation but must be protected against legislative transgression.
-It is generally true that governments do not violate rights in defiance of public opinion; rather, it is precisely when the majority of the public is in favour of, or at least not opposed to, the limitation or elimination of the rights of a minority that constitutional constraints are needed.
+According to some critics of the override, it is when the majority of the public is in favour of, or at least not opposed to, the limitation or elimination of the rights of a minority that constitutional protections are needed.
 Moreover, the Charter does not create absolute rights and freedoms that must be applied literally; section 1 of the Charter provides that the rights and freedoms guaranteed are subject to “such reasonable limits prescribed by law as can be demonstrably justified in a free and democratic society.”
-This, say opponents of the notwithstanding clause, should permit the courts enough flexibility to accommodate legislative goals that infringe a guaranteed right or freedom.
+Section 1 should thus give the courts enough flexibility to accommodate legislative goals that infringe a guaranteed right or freedom.

-If our freedom of conscience or religion can be taken away by a law which operates notwithstanding the Charter, if our right to life or liberty can be taken not in accordance with the principles of fundamental justice, what freedom do we have?45
+If our freedom of conscience or religion can be taken away by a law which operates notwithstanding the Charter, if our right to life or liberty can be taken not in accordance with the principles of fundamental justice, what freedom do we have?55

 Senator and parliamentary expert Eugene Forsey also spoke out against section 33: